aroundu403/AroundU/README.md

 1. Register and validate user account: User can create an account via Email
-2. Create an event or activity: User able to create/post an event by filling out some require info, like event title, time, size, public/private, and location. etc.
+2. Create an event or activity: User able to create/post an event by filling out some require info, like event title, time, size, and location. etc.
 3. Join or leave an event or activity: User should be able to join or leave a specific selected event or activity.
-4. Manage events/activities: DAO.Event initiator is able to edit the event details, like change time and event size.
-5. Interactive map-based interface: Display the events/activities in an interactive map-based interface.
+4. Interactive map-based interface: Display the events/activities in an interactive map-based interface.
 Allowing the user to interactive with the map element to preform verity of task like see, found, and join specific event or activity.
+To be added:
+5. Manage events/activities: Event initiator is able to edit the event details, like change time and event size .

+Check out most up-to-date web version of AroundU at [https://aroundu-403.web.app/#/](https://aroundu-403.web.app/#/)

 **Prototype Use case**